Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 [4] Gressmann, W. (2016).
 From The Ground Up: Gender and Conflict Analysis In Yemen.
 Oxfam.
 Retrieved from: http://www.carenederland.org/content/uploads/2016/11/Yemen-gender-conflict- analysis-201016-en.pdf

-[5] For an interesting report that asses the skills of Yemeni professional women, see: Nadia Al-Sakkaf, “Explaining the Lack of Progress in Yemeni Women’s Empowerment; Are Women Leaders the Problem?”
+[5] For an interesting report that assesses the skills of Yemeni professional women, see: Nadia Al-Sakkaf, “Explaining the Lack of Progress in Yemeni Women’s Empowerment; Are Women Leaders the Problem?”
 Journal of International Women's Studies; Volume 21, Issue 6; August 2020.

 [6] This point is made in a report on how gender equality can be strengthened in fragile country contexts.
-See: Charlotte Goemans, Diana Koester and Seve Loudon; “Gender Equality and Fragility.”
+See: Charlotte Goemans, Diana Koester, and Seve Loudon; “Gender Equality and Fragility.”
 OECD; July 2021.

 [7] Maria Holt, “The Worst Place on Earth to be a Woman: Violence against Yemeni Women in Peace and War.”
 Gender and Women’s Studies; 3(1):2, 2020.

 [9] For a comprehensive review of the triple nexus in protracted crises, see: “The Triple Nexus in Practice: Toward a New Way of Working in Protracted and Repeated Crises.”
-The Center on International Cooperation (CIC) at New York University; December 2019.
+The Center on International Cooperation (CIC) at New York University, December 2019.

 [10] UN General Assembly, One Humanity, Shared Responsibility: Report of the Secretary-General for the World Humanitarian Summit, A/70/709 (February 2, 2016), para.
 111.

 [11] For a recent study on this, see: Adnan Abdulrahman Naef Farhan, Ruba Mohammed, Adeeba Zulail, & Kholoud Shaker: “Economic Empowerment of Businesswomen in Fragile and Conflict Affected States: A Case Study of Yemen.”
-Social Science Dialogue; Vol. 1, Iss.1, Jan-June, 2021.
+Social Science Dialogue; Vol. 1, Iss .
+1, Jan-June, 2021.

 [13] Maha Awadh & Nuria Shuja’adeen; (Sawsan Al-Refaei, editor); “Women in Conflict Resolution and Peacebuilding in Yemen.”
 UN Women; January 2019.
 Page 17.
 Available here.